Why Peter King Believes Patriots Could Make Trade For Le’Veon Bell

 “This is a guy who, 13 games from now, first of all, if you trade for him, you’re going to have to pay him a massive amount of money,” King said on WEEI’s “Dale & Keefe,” as transcribed by WEEI.
 “He’s not going to play under the current terms of his deal.
 Could he play for the rest of the year with that incorporated in his contract?
 Yes, but I think he’ll only come back to football if he gets a long-term contract.
 So you’ve got a lot of teams out there that I’m sure will be very interested in Le’Veon Bell as a free agent next month.
 But when it comes to giving up a 2 or even a 3, I think teams are going to chafe at that.
 I do believe, though, at the end of the day he’s going to get traded.
 If I were a team like New England, and Bill Belichick has always had a very contrarian view about draft choices –– what I mean by contrarian view, is he uses them as currency the way Jimmy Johnson used to.
 If he needs something, he’ll figure out a way to do it.
 That’s why I think New England makes sense, although I’m not suggesting in any way it will happen.
 But I think it makes a lot of sense for the Patriots.”

 The Patriots have proven in the past that they aren’t afraid to make waves with a mid-season trade.
-And given the team’s severe lack in offensive playmakers, Bell could be just what the doctor ordered for New England to reach a third straight Super Bowl.
+And given the team’s severe lack of offensive playmakers, Bell could be just what the doctor ordered for New England to reach a third straight Super Bowl.

 Thumbnail photo via Charles LeClaire/USA TODAY Sports